 Glutathione (GSH) is synthesized from glutamate, cysteine, and glycine in the RBC by two enzymes, glutamate cysteine ligase and glutathione synthetase.
 Glutamate concentration in erythrocytes is much higher than in plasma, and as erythrocyte plasma membrane is impermeable to glutamate, it is transported into the cells as glutamine, which is hydrolyzed to glutamate by glutaminase, and as α-ketoglutarate, which is transaminated to glutamate by alanine aminotransferase.

-Superoxide dismutase, catalase, and peroxidase in RBCs scavenge reactive oxygen species.
-Abundant carbonic anhydrase 1 facilitates the equilibration between CO2 and H2CO3, important for the transport of CO2 from the tissues.
+Superoxide dismutase, catalase, and peroxidase in RBCs scavenge reactive oxygen species (ROS).
+Abundant cytosolic carbonic anhydrase 1 facilitates the equilibration between CO2 and H2CO3, important for the transport of CO2 from the tissues.

 Receptors on erythrocyte membranes

 Erythrocyte membranes contain many receptor types, including insulin receptors; ATP-binding P2X2, P2X4, and P2X7 receptors; and β-adrenergic receptors, which may enable the central nervous system to affect the blood O2 supply to tissues (Kim et al., 2017).
 Expression of insulin receptors is increased in AD (Varady et al., 2015).